Vegas Loop Guide: Price, Map & How to Ride

-It is a very attractive project because it cuts lots of time from major centers in Las Vegas, including the LVCC and the Allegiant Stadium, all for a small bus ticket price.
+It is a very attractive project because it cuts lots of time from major centers in Las Vegas, including the LVCC and nearby resort stations, with larger connections to places like Harry Reid International Airport, Allegiant Stadium, and Downtown Las Vegas planned or in progress.
 The commute will be shorter, and the one-way rides and tunnel design make it one of the most secure ways to move about the city.

-Read on to learn of all the open stations in the Vegas loop.
+Read on to learn of the open stations in the Vegas Loop.
 Get to know how to book a ride on the various platforms and how you get to commute from one station to another.
-Go through the linked Vegas loop maps to see its full scale and future constructions.
+Go through the linked Vegas loop maps to see its full scale and future construction plans.

 Where is the Las Vegas Loop?